mworion/dbus-seplos/doc/wiring/index.rst

 Cable wiring
 ============

 The wiring is pretty simple.
+See the following steps to connect the Venus GX to the Master Box and the Master Box to the other boxes.

+.. drawio-image:: image/overview.drawio
+    :align: center
+    :export-scale: 71

 Step 1:
 ^^^^^^^